In this issue

 Jacob Zuma- It’s time to step down!

-Message to all our members
+Message to all our supporters

 A time for OUTA’s transformation